Ergonomic Works

 Photo Angles and Instructions

-For each photo, make sure your entire body (from head to toe) and the complete workstation are visible, as this is essential for a comprehensive ergonomic assessment.
-If possible, have someone else take the photos to enhance the accuracy of your remote ergonomic evaluation.
-If that’s not feasible, use a tripod and a timer to capture the best angles for your workstation evaluation.
+For each photo, ensure that your entire body (from head to toe) and the complete workstation are visible, as this is crucial for a thorough ergonomic assessment.
+To enhance the effectiveness of your remote ergonomic evaluation, have someone else take the photos if possible.
+If that's not feasible, use a tripod and a timer to capture the best angles for your workstation evaluation.

 1. Full Body Front View